juanfonsecasolis-gorillalogic/SelfHealingLocatorsDemo/README.md

 **Theory.**  For DotNet we found that the library Selenium.WebDriver.SelfHealing is the only available NuGet package in the official repositories and that it offers self-healing capabilities with a privative license (it allows a monthly quota for free).
 For Java, TestRigor and Healenium were available solutions, the first one with a privative license (with a fifteen days trial) whereas Healenium is free [2, 3].
 Only Healenium offered an explanation of its internal functioning.

 **Method.** We evaluated all libraries using the same test procedure, which is entering a value in an input field and confirming that value was displayed in a label after the user pressed a button.
 The test cases of table 1 consisted in a combination of locators that could be "valid" or "broken" depending on the site implementation (table 2).
 The expectation was that the self-healing libraries could heal the locators after presenting the valid examples.

-For DotNet we implemented as sample project using the Selenium/nUnit combo.
-For Java, we implemented a project using Maven/TestNg/Selenium and executed the tests in Healenium's docker containers [2, 3].
+For DotNet we implemented as sample project using the Selenium/nUnit combo, and for Java, we implemented a project using Maven/TestNg/Selenium and executed the tests in Healenium's docker containers [2, 3].

 Table 1.
 Test cases.